-As long as you do not go higher than 7000 feet above sea level, or more than 78 feet under water you should not have any problems with your pump.
+Pump manufacturers state you are safe as long as you do not go higher than 7000 feet above sea level, or more than 70 feet under water.
 Most standard and long haul flights will not affect your pump.
 Your nurse or physiotherapist can discuss any effects with you.